computationalgeography/lue/document/doc/pcraster/status.md

     - 1
 *   - idiv, `//`
     - ✅
-    - LUE's version of the `//` operator produces slightly different results compared to PCRaster, because it truncates towards the lowest integral value (AKA floor division), instead of towards zero.
-      Call the `idiv` function if you need PCRaster's behaviour.
+    - `idiv` and `//` produce slightly different results.
+The `idiv` function truncates towards zero, like PCRaster's `idiv`, while the `//` operator truncates towards the floor, as per Python convention.
 *   - ifthen
     - ✅
     - where(condition_expression, true_expression)